 The minimum size for reviews is 1,000 words, the maximum is 2,000 words including spaces.
-Reviews can be written in Italian or English.
+Reviews can be written in English (for books published in Italian it is possible to send the review in

+Italian, for other languages it is necessary to agree with the editorial staff before).
 For this type of contribution, it is possible to agree on a different length with the editorial staff.